JamesShackford/CellSociety/src/README.md

 + D slows down the simulation
 + Q steps through the simulation
 + N stops the current simulation and oppens up a new one

+## New CA Simulation
+Open the corresponding xml file in data/